ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Recipe
 ----------

-A recipe that shows how to connect the Raspberry Pi device as managed device to Internet Of Things Foundation to perform various device management operations in step by step using this iotf-client library.
+A recipe that shows how to connect the Raspberry Pi device as managed device to Internet Of Things Foundation to perform various device management operations in step by step using this client library.